Xinyu-Li-123/xinyu-li-123.github.io/README.md

 ## Todo

+- [ ] For each "folder", list the most recent 3 posts in that folder.

 - [ ] Provide options to fold all code blocks in front matter

     This is because some of the leetcode note contains long codes, making it hard to read.